Vietnam to start human trials of indigenous COVID-19 vaccine in December

 On global scale, there are currently 11 COVID-19 vaccine candidates under the third phase of human trials.
 Pfizer/BioNTech’s vaccine (the US) is the first vaccine to complete the trials with 95 percent effectiveness and granted the emergency use authorization from the UK and Bahrain.

-Meanwhile, Moderna’s vaccine is in its final clinical trial phase, with an effective rate reaches 94.5 percent.
+Meanwhile, Moderna’s vaccine is on its final clinical trial phase, with effective rate reaches 94.5 percent.
 Oxford/ AstraZeneca is 70-90 percent effective, depending on the injection dose.
 Russia’s Sputnik V (95 percent effective) is scheduled to begin mass vaccination next week.